Francis Crick: Views on religion

 In October 1969, Crick participated in a celebration of the 100th year of the journal Nature in which he attempted to make some predictions about what the next 30 years would hold for molecular biology.
 His speculations were later published in Nature.
 Near the end of the article, Crick briefly mentioned the search for life on other planets, but he held little hope that extraterrestrial life would be found by the year 2000.
 He also discussed what he described as a possible new direction for research, what he called "biochemical theology".
 Crick wrote "so many people pray that one finds it hard to believe that they do not get some satisfaction from it".
+A field similar to Crick's hypothesised "biochemical theology" now exists as neurotheology.

 Crick suggested that it might be possible to find chemical changes in the brain that were molecular correlates of the act of prayer.
 He speculated that there might be a detectable change in the level of some neurotransmitter or neurohormone when people pray.
-He might have been imagining substances such as dopamine that are released by the brain under certain conditions and produce rewarding sensations.
-Crick's suggestion that there might someday be a new science of "biochemical theology" seems to have been realised under an alternative name: there is now the new field of neurotheology.
 Crick's view of the relationship between science and religion continued to play a role in his work as he made the transition from molecular biology research into theoretical neuroscience.

 Crick asked in 1998 "and if some of the Bible is manifestly wrong, why should any of the rest of it be accepted automatically? ...
 And what would be more important than to find our true place in the universe by removing one by one these unfortunate vestiges of earlier beliefs?"

 In 2003 he was one of 22 Nobel laureates who signed the Humanist Manifesto.